plaf2000/tytalb/README.md

 the `-l` or `--label-settings` allow to easily manage different labels without the need to delete or rename folders or move their contents, just by changing the settings on the corresponding json file.

-The mapping to new labels is done following this procedure (be aware of the order!):
+The mapping to new labels is done following this procedure:
 1. Cleaning
     1. Strip
     1. Single whitespace
     1. Lowercase
 1. Substitute
 1. Map
+1. Black/whitelist
+**Be aware of the order** of these operations!

 ### Cleaning